mhansen/graphviz-docs/content/en/docs/attrs/shapefile.md

 types:
 - string
 used_by: "N"
+description: A file containing user-supplied node content.
 ---
-*(Deprecated)* Specifies a file containing user-supplied node content.
+*(Deprecated)*.

 Sets the node's <code>[shape]({{< ref "shape.md" >}})="box"</code>.
 The image in the shapefile must be rectangular.
 The image formats supported as well as the precise semantics of